drevil75/WeatherPi/README.md

 - pw: ...
 - WIFI: your wifi credentials

-- reduce all write access to an absolute minimum to extend the microSD to the maximum - disable logging for that purpose
+- reduce all write access to an absolute minimum to extend the lifetime of the microSD to a maximum - disable logging for that purpose

 ````shell
 sudo systemctl disable rsyslog